 Access Memory

-Access Memory (working title) is a new performance installation exploring the precariousness of our current situation ‘post-pandemic’ and how we sustain ourselves during times of socio-political upheaval/uncertainty, domestically and globally.
+Access Memory is a new performance installation exploring precariousness and how we sustain ourselves during times of socio-political upheaval/uncertainty, domestically and globally.
 Is this a process of internal ‘industrial work or scaffolding’, drawing on everything we know and experience in life - good and bad.
 Through the manipulation of structural forms (large cylinders), this new work continues my interest in using sculpture, light, sound and movement to create environments that ask audiences to consider their response to current experiences.

 The forms are nondescript and the process of defining them is an act of choreography.
 Movement is developed via the manipulation of the forms – a physical response to something structural - and the forms are given meaning by the presence of the body with them.
 This creates imagery that mimics moments, memories and emotions present in the process of finding stability in precarious situations.
 The forms are used to build structures to sustain, house and fall unexpectedly.